Economy weighs on Russia World Cup plans amid FIFA scandal

 "The biggest issue is ordering materials from abroad," he said.
 "But the stadiums were designed by Western companies so in most cases they need advanced materials from Europe."

-Building materials are now being sourced locally from Russian providers because of the ruble's decline, which Sports Minister Vitaly Mutko said could push up construction costs by 30-40 percent.
+Building materials are now being sourced locally from Russian providers because of the rouble's decline, which Sports Minister Vitaly Mutko said could push up construction costs by 30-40 percent.

 Despite the cuts, stadium construction is largely on track and officials expect to meet FIFA's deadline for hosting another international tournament, the Confederations Cup, in mid-2017.